 While Christmas won’t be the same year, as the festive season draws near it is important that everyone is aware of expectations around their conduct at work, functions, and festivities outside of work.
-The Code of Conduct highlights the need to behave appropriately in, and out of the workplace, as the consequences can be far reaching.
+The Code of Conduct highlights the need to behave appropriately in, and out of the workplace, as the consequences can be far-reaching.

 Managing those with a drinking problem

-There will also be those cases where someone is under the influence at work, has over-indulged at lunchtime or their social drinking leads them into inappropriate actions outside of work which potentially impact on their employment.
+There will also be those cases where someone is under the influence at work, has over-indulged at lunchtime or their social drinking leads them into inappropriate actions outside of work which potentially impact their employment.

-Being under the influence of alcohol at work is never acceptable and conduct out of work may impact on the school’s reputation and/or the suitability of the employee to work in a school.
+Being under the influence of alcohol at work is never acceptable and conduct out of work may impact the school’s reputation and/or the suitability of the employee to work in a school.
 It is important in any situation involving alcohol, or any drug, to challenge and tackle any issues promptly and robustly.
 This may include disciplinary action where appropriate.

 Tags: HR Guidance